RONNCC/ronncc.github/_posts/2019-03-04-intro-public-health.md

 - MIC Mortality rates important national health measure

 3. Define family planning and discuss its importance

+- Need to be cognisant of multiple definitions of family

 4. Identify consequences of teenage pregnancies

+- blessing and a joy
+- high rates of teen births can also bring a significant social and financial burden on families and even on communities

 5. Define legalized abortion and discuss Roe v.
 Wade and the pro-life and pro-choice movements
 6. Define maternal mortality rate and identify some factors that influence it

 7. Define prenatal care and discuss the influence this has on pregnancy outcome
 8. List major factors that contribute to infant health and mortality

+- Racial Inequalities: { Black women 3x, Am Indian/Alaskan Native 2x } death rate of White,
+- Daily discrimination can increase risk of negative perinatal outcomes
+- Maternal mortality ratios vary significantly by socioeconomic status and geography

 9. Identify the leading causes of childhood morbidity (illness/injury) and mortality (death)
 10. Discuss the importance of immunizations and health insurance to child health
 11. Identify important governmental programs developed to improve maternal and child health